awsdocs/aws-codebuild-user-guide/doc_source/test-reporting.md

 # Working with test reporting in AWS CodeBuild<a name="test-reporting"></a>

 You can create reports in CodeBuild that contain details about tests that are run during builds\.
 You can create tests such as unit tests, configuration tests, and functional tests\.

+The following test report file formats are supported:
++ Cucumber JSON
++ JUnit XML
++ NUnit XML
++ TestNG XML
-The test file format can be JUnit XML, Cucumber JSON, Visual Studio TRX or TestNG XML\.
-Create your test cases with any test framework that can create files in one of those formats \(for example, Surefire JUnit plugin, TestNG, and Cucumber\)\.
++ Visual Studio TRX

+Create your test cases with any test framework that can create report files in one of these formats \(for example, Surefire JUnit plugin, TestNG, or Cucumber\)\.

 To create a test report, you add a report group name to the buildspec file of a build project with information about your test cases\.
 When you run the build project, the test cases are run and a test report is created\.
 You do not need to create a report group before you run your tests\.
 If you specify a report group name, CodeBuild creates a report group for you when you run your reports\.
 If you want to use a report group that already exists, you specify its ARN in the buildspec file\.